Bird Definition Bird Definition 1

 Synonyms improve your writing and speaking, as you will not use “bird” ten times in a row.
 Check which terms you can select:

-Related nouns: birdie (slang) fowl aves songbird
+Related nouns: birdie songbird

-Synonyms (contextual): None, it is a specific noun.
+Synonyms (contextual): none, it is a specific noun

 “Bird” Word Formation and Description in Context